Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Implementation Details of SciML Foundation Model

 \subsection{Pretraining and Fine-tuning Settings}

 We summarize the pretraining and fine-tuning settings of our SciML foundation model in Table~\ref{table:training_settings}.
 During both multiphysics pretraining on PDEBench~\cite{PDEBench2022} and fine-tuning on ScalarFlow~\cite{eckert2019scalarflow}, all inputs are interpolated to a spatial resolution of $224\times 224$.
+It is worth mentioning that fine-tuning our SciML foundation model only takes 2 hours, much cheaper than 17+ GPU hours of HyFluid (Table \ref{table:psnr_nframes_larger_hyfluid}).